-Over a period of several months, the Connected Corridors development team worked with Caltrans to refine the high-level design for the ICM Core System.
-This system comprises the majority of the IT infrastructure for the I-210 Pilot, with its three major components being the data hub, decision support system, and corridor management system.
+Over a period of months, the ICM project development team will need to work closely with stakeholders to refine the high-level design for the ICM Core System.
+This system comprises the majority of the IT infrastructure for the ICM system, with its three major components being the data hub, decision support system, and corridor management system.
 The proposed system design is characterized by:

-- Cloud-based design for flexibility, on-demand scalability, redundancy, and lower deployment and operational costs
+- Storage (potentially cloud-based) design for flexibility, on-demand scalability, redundancy, and low deployment and operational costs

 - Multiple database technologies for optimized performance